Calarcá: History

 The name derived from an indigenous chief of the Pijaos Tribe, who lived in this land.
 According to the legends, this chief died in a fight with an indigenous converted into the Catholicism, Baltazar Maldonado, to keep the power of the territory, in a fight placed on Peñas Blancas, a characteristic mountain of the city.

 Calarcá was founded on June 29 of 1886.
-The city was founded by Roman Mario Valencia and Segundo Henao, people who went from Salento making explorations through the region, in the final part of the antioqueña foundations.
+The city was founded by Roman Mario Valencia and Segundo Henao, people who went from Salento making explorations through the region, in the final part of the antioqueña foundations, also known as Antioquian Colonisation.
 In the beginning the city based its economy on mining and commerce.
 Years later (about the 1930s) the coffee arrived in the region and Calarcá became in one of the most important producers of the region and whole the country.
 The wealthy generated by the coffee, allowed the city to reach good conditions of developed and a cultural progress, which started to characterize the city as a cradle of poets, such as Luis Vidales and Bauidilio Montoya.

-The city is host to different events, such as the national festival of the coffee, the Desfile del Yipao where different Jeep Willys (a characteristic car of the region) are customized by their owner and parade through the city, and the national meeting of writers.
+The city hosts different events along the year, such as the national festival of the coffee, the Desfile del Yipao where different Jeep Willys (a characteristic car of the region) are customized by their owner and parade through the city, and Encuentro Nacional de Escritores Luis Vidales.

 Historic and colonial architecture is still preserved, with houses of baroque and tapia tread, which are accompanied by innumerable stories, tradition, large balconies, colorful gates, and mud roofs.
 Among many others, there is the Casa de los Téllez, the building of the Hospital la Misericordia, and the structure of the Rafael Uribe Uribe school.

 In 1999, the city was partially destroyed as a result of an earthquake, which affected the department.
 This made the city lose part of the architectural heritage.